 I remember years ago, seeing a sign that said “caution eye protection beyond this point”.

 There was a time in my life where I had psoriasis in my eyes.
-I was put on a new medication that triggered this to happen to me.
+I was put on a new medication that triggered this to happen.
 Somehow the psoriasis was on the underside of my eyelids and I felt like I had sand in my eyes.
 The buildup of scaly patches around the eyes would make it difficult to close and open my eyes.
-The skin was very dry that would crack and bleed and cause pain when I tried to move my eyelids.
+The skin was very dry and would crack and bleed and cause pain when I tried to move my eyelids.
 I would get eye dryness because scales were pulling the eyelid outward.
 I would get blisters that would pop and sting my eyes.
-It was uncomfortable for a short while but would feel better in a few hours.
-My eyes were very much irritated at this point.
+It was uncomfortable for a short while, but would feel better in a few hours.
+My eyes were very irritated at this point.

 My doctor had me use artificial ultraviolet light to help ease the signs and symptoms of psoriasis around the eyes.
 He also warned me that my psoriasis could get worse and I could get skin cancer because of the delicate skin on my face.
 This was a chance I had to take.
 I needed to see.

 Psoriasis was all around and in my eyes, but there was no itching.

 I eventually had to change medications because it would affect my eyes every time I took it.

 I knew years ago that I had to take very good care of my eyes.
 When you have plaque psoriasis on your eyelids and you attempt to put anything on them you have to be very careful not to get the ointment in your eyes.
 These creams can be very damaging to the eyes.
 I would also use eye drops to relieve the pressure in my eyes.

 I was told by my doctor that psoriasis and psoriatic arthritis can lead to infections, because of the autoimmune system.
 Psoriatic disease puts us at a risk of the immune system attacking the gland in your eye that produces tears.